issikaaymeric/Travel-Cost-Calculator/README.md

 # Travel Cost Calculator

-A Python Tkinter app that calculates the cost of traveling between Ivorian cities based on the selected car model, fuel type, and distance.
+A Python CustomTkinter app that calculates the cost of traveling between Ivorian cities based on the selected car model, fuel type, and distance from Abidjan.

 ## Features
 - Select from 700+ car models